QAQ-239/PaGCL/README.md

 # *Code for PaGCL: Privacy-aware Graph Contrastive Learning against Attribute Inference Attacks*

+This is the code of our work - PaGCL

 ## Setup

 - We experiment on CUDA 11.1 and torch 1.12.1.